 A joint statement from our partners in the STL Community

 This fight is not a new one.
 One year ago, our organizations came together to fight for justice in our region by calling for accountability to the recommendations outlined in the Forward Through Ferguson report that serves as a roadmap toward racial equity.
-We recognize that now is the time to renew our commitment to this fight and unite with even greater fervor to ensure equity for all.
+We recognize that now is the time to renew our commitment to this fight.
 We recognize our responsibility to ensure that hate does not have a chance to bloom.

 The change we seek can only be achieved by building people power from the bottom up.
 If you are looking for ways to get involved in this work, you can start by reaching out to one or more of the organizations listed below.
 There are many ways to plug in, and we welcome new energy and participation.